AshLeigh-Fraxinus/ash_herald_bot/README.md

 - Modular system — flexible architecture with clear separation of responsibilities
 - Professional logging — detailed monitoring of all operations
 - Fault tolerance — automatic recovery system in case of failures
+- Personalization – customize your bot to your preferences!

 ---